Palliative care: Other symptoms

 Dyspnoea

 Dyspnoea is an unpleasant sensation of being unable to breathe easily.
 It is common in patients with advanced disease.
-It is important to ensure that any underlying co-morbidities, such as COPD, are optimally managed.
+It is important to ensure that any underlying co-morbidities, such as COPD or heart failure, are optimally managed.
 Opioids can help to relieve the sensation of breathlessness and tend to be more beneficial in patients who are breathless at rest.
 Often lower doses are required compared with pain, for example starting with immediate-release morphine 1-2mg every four hours and titrating according to response.
 Benzodiazepines can be used in the management of breathlessness associated with anxiety.

 Confusion